kubermatic/docs/content/kubermatic/master/tutorials-howtos/monitoring-logging-alerting/user-cluster/admin-guide/_index.en.md

 #### Deploy Seed Cluster Components

-The MLA stack can be deployed by using the kubermatic installer:
+The MLA stack can be deployed by using the Kubermatic Installer:

 ```bash
 kubermatic-installer deploy usercluster-mla --config <kubermatic.yaml> --helm-values <mlavalues.yaml>